 Signs and symptoms of gluten sensitivity overlap with both celiac disease and other digestive issues, including irritable bowel syndrome.
 If you're unsure, talk to your doctor or other trusted healthcare professional.

-6. Can gluten intolerance go away?
+8. Can gluten intolerance go away?

-Here's how gluten intolerance can "go away": with a gluten-free diet for life.
-I know, it sounds so strict and restricting, really.
-But my friend, you can DO THIS.
-When I first started going gluten-free because of my horrible bloating and debilitating nausea from gluten, I didn't do it very well.
-When I first suspected that gluten was my problem, I was waaaaay too wishy-washy.
+When I first started going gluten-free because of my horrible bloating and debilitating nausea from gluten, I didn't do it right.
+When I first thought that gluten was causing all my digestive issues, I was waaaaay too wishy-washy.

-For example, if I went to a party and no gluten-free options were available, well, then I’m eating whatever is on offer!
-(I didn't bring my own food.)
-Or if we went out to eat and there weren't any gluten-free dishes, I would totally bail on my gluten-free diet and went for my favourites (often the shrimp tacos, wheat flour tortillas all all.)
+Or if we went out to eat and there weren't any gluten-free dishes, I would totally bail on my gluten-free diet and went for my favourites (often the shrimp tacos, wheat flour tortillas and all.)

 In the moment of choosing the food, I really didn't want to be restricted and held prisoner by my gluten sensitivity.
 So I'd just end up eating what I wanted to and then I'd promise myself I'd do better next time.
-I also downplayed any consequences that were coming as a result of what I was eating.
-That strategy back-fired greatly, as one would imagine????

 I would pay the ultimate price, usually the next day, but sometimes up to a few days later with really painful bloating from the gluten.